Driving in Italy? 7 Things to Know Before Renting a Car

 • Ischia: Ischia is probably my favorite place in Italy.
 To properly explore this island, you need a rental car!

 • Sicily: Outside of the cities like Palermo and Catania, public transportation across Sicily is pretty terrible.
 If you want to get off the beaten path (trust me, you do!), you should rent a car.
+From spending one day in Taormina, lapping up the beaches in Cefalรน, hiking Mt.
+Etna, and driving through the Agrigento Valley, you’re in for an epic trip.

 SAVE THIS POST ON PINTEREST!